solvialab/infragate-landing/docs/features.md

 - **Full resource scaling** — adjust nodes, OCPU, RAM, and storage per pool from the portal
 - **Scale to zero** — node counts accept `0` on deploy and scale, letting users park a cluster configuration without running compute.
 Useful for pausing charges on idle Basic clusters where the control plane is free
 - **Pool add/remove** — add new node pools or remove existing ones directly from the scale modal, no redeployment needed
+- **Optional new-pool naming** — new pools added during scale default their name to the cluster's bare name and accept any value matching the standard pool-name rules (lowercase letters/digits/hyphens, 32 chars max).
+Existing pool names remain immutable so Terraform/OKE state stays aligned.
+The form rejects collisions with sibling pools upfront
 - **Per-pool control** — scale each pool independently
 - **Change preview** — review all changes before applying (current vs. new values, new pools highlighted, removed pools shown)
 - **Separate K8s upgrade flow** — Kubernetes version upgrades use a dedicated Upgrade action/modal (not the scale flow)
 - **Enhanced tier** — full in-place scaling via OKE API, no manual node cycling
 - **Basic tier** — adding/removing nodes or node pools is automatic; changing shape/OCPU/RAM/storage requires rolling node cycling (`N -> 2N -> N` after new nodes are `Ready/Active`)
+- **Both-tier admin policy** — admins can allow Basic, Enhanced, or both tiers platform-wide.
+When both are allowed the deploy form shows a per-cluster tier picker; when only one is allowed the choice is implicit.
+Per-user overrides remain force-only (pin a user to Basic or Enhanced regardless of the global policy)

 ## Kubernetes upgrades